-SUMMARY: The U.S. Fish and Wildlife Service (hereinafter Service or we) is proposing to establish the 2017-18 hunting regulations for certain migratory game birds.
-We annually prescribe frameworks, or outer limits, for dates and times when hunting may occur and the number of birds that may be taken and possessed in hunting seasons.
+SUMMARY: The U.S. Fish and Wildlife Service (hereinafter Service or we) is proposing to establish the 2019-20 hunting regulations for certain migratory game birds.
+We annually prescribe frameworks, or outer limits. for dates and times when hunting may occur and the number of birds that may be taken and possessed in hunting seasons.
 These frameworks are necessary to allow State selections of seasons and limits and to allow recreational harvest at levels compatible with population and habitat conditions.
-DATES: You must submit comments on the proposed migratory bird hunting frameworks by March 13, 2017.
-ADDRESSES: Comments: You may submit
+DATES: You must submit comments on the proposed migratory bird hunting frameworks by May 17, 2019.